-Any of the foregoing factors, or other effects of the COVID-19 pandemic or another public health crisis, including any future pandemic or epidemic, could materially affect our business, possibly to a significant degree.
+Any of the foregoing factors, or other effects of any public health crisis, including any future pandemic or epidemic, could materially affect our business, possibly to a significant degree.
 The severity and duration of any such impacts cannot be predicted.